variable-vansh/odin-recipes/README.md

-This is to demonstrate basic HTML codes I've learnt
+This is to demonstrate basic HTML